zoometh/thomashuet/README.md

 ### Who
 > [project](https://github.com/zoometh/aDNA#gene-culture-coevolution)

-**Genetic identity** of a population is its genetic signature.
+Genetic identity of a population is its genetic signature.
 Genetic analysis permit to evaluate genetic populations similarities by comparison of ancient DNA (aDNA) sequences.

 ### Why

-And how... that's the big question
+And how...
+According to Mauss, "the social domain is the domain of modality" (Mauss 1930).
+For Bourdieu (1977), the *habitus* is the "generative principle of regulated improvisions".

 ## References
 <a id="1">[1]</a>